learnbyexample/learn_gnuawk/gnu_awk.md

 cake
 banana

-$ # print lines only if last field is a negative number
+$ # print lines only if the last field is a negative number
-$ # recall that default action is to print the contents of $0
+$ # recall that the default action is to print the contents of $0
 $ awk '$NF<0' table.txt
 blue cake mug shirt -7